AlexPavlou/MyDotfiles/README.md

 - shiftview, not really a patch but alt-g does the trick
 - vanity gaps, gaps, consistent through different layouts
 - Layouts
-- notitle, windows have no title on the bar, **this is also easily removable**, like all patches really..
+- notitle, windows have no title on the bar, *also easily removable*
 - underline tags, tags in use have a little bar beneath them, looks good
 - status2d, allows for a colored bar, the tags use it